carlesloriente/carlesloriente.github.io/README.md

 ### Add your content

-You need to create new posts/articles inside the folder named `_blog`.
+You need to create new posts/articles inside the folder named `_posts`.
 The files should be in markdown format.
 Use one of the sample files to learn more about the syntax and [Front Matter](https://jekyllrb.com/docs/front-matter/) settings.
 Remove the unwanted files.

+> **&#9940;** Posts should be named YEAR-MONTH-DAY-title.MARKUP (Note the MARKUP extension, which is usually .md or .markdown).

 ### Test your site locally